There's a reason every serious SLC band wants to play Urban Lounge.

 400 capacity.
 Minimal seating.
 Crowd on its feet.
 Twenty-five years of doing it the same way and the room keeps delivering.

-The Rock Salt Summer Solstice Showcase is in that room.
-June 19.
-Mortigi Tempo, Swarmer, Macana. $10 advance.
+The Rock Salt Summer Solstice Showcase played in that room on June 19, 2026 — Mortigi Tempo, Tycoon Machete, Macana.